Solve this question. Allot yourself a strict 1.5 minute time limit.

 1. If the problem asks for the value of an expression involving variables, chance are good there will be some way to solve for the value of the expression directly, without solving for the individual variables.

-2. In “find the area of the shaded region” in which the region is particular complicated (as in the practice question), look for a way to rearrange and simplify.
+2. In “find the area of the shaded region” in which the region is particularly complicated (as in the practice question), look for a way to rearrange and simplify.

 3. If the problem is a geometry problem stated in words, always sketch a rough diagram, unless you can visualize the diagram directly.